AntonioND/giibiiadvance/README.md

  - Configuration window.
  - Complete main window menu.
 Accelerators (F12, CTRL+R, ...)
  - Disable main menu elements when they can't be used.
+ - Include font and app icon as binary data.
+Don't include icon data in linux.

 For 0.3.0
 ---------

 - Improve the GUI:
  - GB Camera and GB Printer viewers.
+GB Camera: Registers, images (let the user see the thumbnails to choose).
  - GBA I/O hardware viewer (RTC, sensors...).
  - Export images from debugger windows.